 ROUND THE WORLD.

 The Minute Man has come to mean many things to many people.
 He stands as a reminder that sometimes our freedoms must be fought for, and to never take them for granted.
 He has adorned the uniforms and flags of our nation’s National Guard as they serve around the globe.
-This “embattled farmer” has been on postage stamps, U.S. Savings and War Bonds, coins, likenesses of the statue are on corporate logos, as well as used as mascot by local schools.
+This “embattled farmer” has been on postage stamps, U.S. Savings and War Bonds, coins, corporate logos, as well as used as a mascot by local schools.

 Secured under the base of the stature are two time capsules.
 The first one placed there in 1875 includes: Lemuel Shattuck’s book History of Concord, the Account of the Fight from the Diary of Rev. William Emerson; a 1874 Town Report; Photographs of Daniel Chester French and The Minute Man; Map of the Village in 1775; Map of Center of Concord in 1874; coins, stamps, newspapers of the time and invitations to the 1875 celebration.